 Words: 946

-When associating phenotypes to genotypes, or more specifically individual variants or single nucleotide polymorphisms (SNPs), there are multiple directions that a researcher can come at the method.
+When associating phenotypes to genotypes, or more specifically single nucleotide polymorphisms (SNPs), there are multiple directions that a researcher can come at the method.
 These directions depend on both the question being asked, and the study system available to the researcher.
-For example, Nadeau et. al (2016) tackled the task of looking for genes associated with wing color patterning across an entire genus of butterflies.
+For example, Nadeau et. al (2016) studied genes associated with wing color patterning across an entire genus of butterflies.
 Their reasoning behind pursuing such a broad study was that many of the species within the genus Heliconius have mimetic coloration patterning, and there is substantial prior information in this genus about areas of the genome that effect color patterns.
-Thus, they could solely focus on the Yb locus, and make repeated associations across the phylogenetic tree to see if there was a common region of the locus putatively effecting wing color patterning in all species of the genus.
+Thus, they focus on the Yb locus, and make repeated associations across the phylogenetic tree to see if there was a common region of the locus putatively affecting? wing color patterning in all species of the genus.
 In contrast, Bosse et. al (2017), began with a single species, but potentially divergent populations, and no clear phenotype.
 Using genetic data alone, they used principle components analysis (PCA) to identify and investigate their phenotype of interest, which turned out to be bill morphology.
 Consequently, they had to pursue whole genome association analysis, as their phenotype is one generally unstudied in their organism and is highly polygenic.
 And in the “best-case” scenario, one could have an extremely well-studied organism, the ability to do molecular gene editing techniques, and a known gene that effects a phenotype of interest.
-Such was the case for Barret et. al (2019) and their investigation into the serine mutation in the very well-studied Agouti gene concerning fur color.
+Such was the case for Barret et. al (2019) and their investigation into the serine mutation in the very well-studied Agouti gene underlying? fur color.

-In terms of genome wide association analyses, the foundational method of phenotype-genotype association methods, only Bosse et al. (2017) demonstrated it in the most basic sense.
-If there is no previous research in your study organisms about associations between a phenotype and the genome, then a genome-wide approach is necessary.
+In terms of genome wide association analyses, the foundational method of phenotype-genotype association methods, only If there is no previous research in your study organism about associations between phenotypes and genomes, then a genome-wide approach is necessary.
+Bosse et al. (2017) demonstrated it in the most basic sense.
 The authors did both an EigenGWAS to probe the genome for a phenotype to focus on, and then further narrowed their search for highly associated variants with a classic GWAS.
-If there is a great deal of previous research on genes effecting certain phenotypes, then a very detailed study can be made finding exact SNPs with large effects (Barrett et al. 2019).
+If there is a great deal of previous research on genes effecting certain phenotypes, then a detailed study can be made finding exact SNPs with large effects (Barrett et al. 2019).
 This is possible because fur coloring in mice is not polygenic in the sense that bill morphology in great tits is, and the Agouti gene and its surrounding genomic region is well known to effect fur color (Siracusa 1994).